A wonder food around for over 5000 years, SHILOH FARMS Organic Golden Flax Seeds blend a myriad of health benefits with a pleasant, nutty crunch!

 Certified Kosher by KOF-K Kosher Supervision (www.www.kof-k.org)

-Packaged as part of a naturally gluten free rotation in a facility that also handles wheat, soy, & tree nuts.
+Packaged as part of a naturally gluten free rotation in a facility that also handles wheat, sesame, soy, & tree nuts.
 The equipment and surrounding areas are carefully cleaned between rotations, as well as tested to 20 ppm before the naturally gluten free rotation begins.
 However, Shiloh Farms is not testing or certifying any product as gluten free.
 Please use your own discretion in determining whether this product is safe for your consumption.
 Read about our cleaning processes & procedures here.

 Country of Origin - Canada